 You can configure NAT loopback with static NAT or with 1-to-1 NAT.

-- Mobile VPN with SSL or L2TP — You can use either method to configure NAT loopback from the Mobile VPN clients.
+- Mobile VPN with IKEv2, L2TP, and SSL — You can use static NAT or with 1-to-1 NAT to configure NAT loopback from the Mobile VPN clients.

 - Mobile VPN with IPSec — You must use 1-to-1 NAT to enable NAT loopback for traffic from the Mobile VPN clients because Mobile VPN with IPSec policies do not support static NAT actions.